shawnljh/fastbook/README.md

 * **Level Container Optimization:** Refactor the `Orderbook` to use hierarchy bitset (for hot levels) + (map for cold levels) for managing Price Levels (replacing `std::vector<Level>`).
 This will eliminate the $O(N)$ overhead of shifting vector elements during order deletion.

 * **Kernel Bypass / Advanced I/O:** Evolve the user-space buffering system to use `recvmmsg` or `io_uring` to further push the boundaries of network ingestion.

-I also want to preface the tcp loopback in my normal benchmarking